holochain/holochain/docs/specs/src/hwp_1_intro.md

     Ludos]{.underline}](https://docs.google.com/document/d/1HBNgIooElD5widCuX9XmiOzbVIpEF5XXH67mZbnUFjo/edit#)\].

-1.  **Coordination arises from agents** starting from the same ground-rules and acting as soon as each party in any interaction can confirm that each other\'s actions confirm that actions or interactions conform to those ground rules.
+1.  **Coordination arises from agents** starting from the same ground-rules and then, any single agent's ability to act *as soon* as they have confirmed to their satisfaction that other agent's previous actions conform to those ground rules.
 (Thus, in our frame, coordination looks like alignment heading in the same direction, rather than agreement proceeding in lockstep.)

-1.  **Coordination is grammatic**, in that it comes from embodying a geometry that removes uncertainty, and embodying an ability to compose different coordinative subsystems that have different ground-rules.
+1.  **Coordination is grammatic[^grammatic]**, in that it comes from embodying a geometry that removes uncertainty, and embodying an ability to compose different coordinative subsystems that have different ground-rules.

+[^grammatic]: We use the term grammatic as a way to generalize from the usual understanding of grammar which is linguistic.
+Where grammar is often understood to be limited to language, grammatics points to the pattern of creating templates with classes of items that can fill slots in those templates.
+This pattern can be used for creating "grammars" of social interaction,  "grammars" of physical structures (we would call Christopher Alexander's "Pattern Language" for architecture an example of grammatics) and so on.

 Axiom 1 arises from the insight that we cannot fight against the physical reality of different experiences by different nodes in the